djvill/APLS/doc/how-to-use/view-transcript.md

 - `___` for redactions

 {: .note}
-> Decisions about what counts as a pause, what is an incomplete word, and what should be redacted are made by trained transcribers in accordance with the [APLS transcription convention]({{ '/doc/transcription-convention' }}).
+> Decisions about where to place turn boundaries, what counts as a pause, what is an incomplete word, and what should be redacted are made by trained transcribers in accordance with the [APLS transcription convention]({{ '/doc/transcription-convention' }}).

 One thing you **won't** notice are periods for the end of sentences.
 Although we're used to breaking up written language into sentences, this is actually not that common in normal spontaneous speech.